Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Self hugging is one form of self-soothing body signal.
 Other signals may include folding inward, holding your own arms, seeking warmth, needing pressure, or curling inward when a moment feels emotionally full.

-Hugging yourself is not always a negative sign
+Is hugging yourself always a negative sign?

 Hugging yourself is not always distress.
 Sometimes it is emotional softness, tenderness, comfort, or a quiet moment of inward calm.
 The body may reach for warmth because something feels meaningful, moving, or gently full.